jlecomte/ascom-telescope-cover-v2/README.md

 ### Microcontroller Compatibility

 Pretty much all Arduino-compatible boards should work.
 There is nothing magical about the firmware.
-However, this was developer for, and tested with a [Seeeduino XIAO](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html), so that is what I recommend for this project.
+However, this was developed for, and tested with a [Seeeduino XIAO](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html), so that is what I recommend for this project.

 ### Compiling And Uploading The Firmware

 * If needed, add support for the board that you are using in your project.
-* You may want to customize the name of the device when connected to your computer.
-To do that, you will have to update the appropriate `usb_product` key in the appropriate `boards.txt` file...
-I cannot give you specific instructions for that because they depend on the exact board you are using.
-* Finally, connect your board to your computer using a USB cable, open the sketch file located at `Arduino_Firmware\Arduino_Firmware.ino`, and click on the `Upload` button in the toolbar.
+* Then, connect your board to your computer using a USB cable, open the sketch file located at `Arduino_Firmware\Arduino_Firmware.ino`, and click on the `Upload` button in the toolbar.

 ### Calibration Procedure